jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 optimal enrichment of binding sites in the Yes set.
 This is done separately for each PWM.

-The platform is provides an out-of-the-box example for this tool under “*data/Examples/ Encode TFBS CEBPB in H1-hESC cells*”.
+The platform provides an out-of-the-box example for this tool under “*data/Examples/ Encode TFBS CEBPB in H1-hESC cells*”.
 The ChIP-seq experiment targeted CEBPB binding sites in H1-hESC cells.
 The steps of an analysis can be described as follows: